heistp/antler/README.md

 #### Refactoring

+- consistently document config in either config.cue or config structs
+- replace uses of chan interface{} in conn and node.Do
 - replace type switch in node.Do
-- replace uses of chan interface{}

 ## Thanks